Updated: September 2018

 Harp and hooded seals congregate during the whelping season, which makes counting them possible at that period.
 However, not all of the population is present at the surface at any one time or place.
 Therefore, direct surveys of the whelping grounds (counting seal pups on the ice) are used in combination with population modelling.

-Surveys for harp and hooded seals use a combination of visual and photographic methods (Hammill et al. 2014, 2015, Øigard et al. 2014).
-Visual reconnaissance surveys, using helicopters and fixed wing aircraft, are used to locate and map the whelping patches.
+In general, surveys for harp and hooded seals use a combination of visual and photographic methods (Hammill et al. 2014, 2015, Øigard et al. 2014).
+Visual reconnaissance surveys, using helicopters and fixed wing aircraft, locate and map the whelping patches.
 Photographic survey transects are then flown over the patches.
-Pups are counted on the photos by experienced readers, and the counts are verified by repeated readings.
+Experienced readers count the seal pups in the photos, and the counts undergo verification through repeated readings.
 The pups are classified by “stages” according to their apparent age, from newborn to weaned pup.
-These data are used in combination with information from tagged pups to estimate the proportion of pups that are on the ice, and not in the water, and thus “available” to be seen, at any time.
+The combination of these data, along with information obtained from tagged pups, enables the estimation of the proportion of pups present on the ice rather than in the water, making them “visible” at any given time.
 The corrected pup density on the photographic transects are applied to the entire survey area using standard strip transect methodology.

-The total population is estimated from the pup production using population models.
+Population models use the pup production to estimate the total population.
 These models incorporate data on pregnancy rate at age, natural mortality rate and catch at age to calculate the number of adult seals needed to produce the number of pups observed during the survey (Hammill et al. 2014, 2015, Øigard et al. 2014).

 Ringed Seals